exactasmache/RSAinstances/README.md

 <node k>    <node l>
 ...
 ```
-.
 Most of the instances belong to capacitated networks and we got the data.
 In those cases the weight of each edge is added when is defined.
 ```
 <node i>    <node j>    <weight ij>
 ```

+As well as the problem is stated over directed graphs and due to the way in which the networks are made we asume all the links have both senses.

 The instance file also starts with a header explaining the format briefly.
 Then it has the amount of slots available for each edge and the number of the requested demands.
 ```